It’s normal to experience some mild discomfort following a vaccine. This means it’s working and creating an immune response in your body.

 Even if you have these types of effects after your first shot, it’s important to make sure you get the second one, unless a vaccination provider or your doctor tells you not to get a second shot or you get the vaccine that only requires one dose.
 Ask your doctor if you have questions.
 Your body takes time to build immunity.
-You may not be fully protected against COVID-19 until 1-2 weeks after your final shot.
+You will not be fully protected against COVID-19 until 1-2 weeks after your final shot.

 In most cases, discomfort from fever or pain is normal.
 Contact your doctor or healthcare provider: